 Install the Wine package from the System Tools section of the Ubuntu Software Center or simply double-click an .exe file, and you will be prompted to install the package.
-You can configure Wine at System > Preferences > Wine Applications.
+You can configure Wine by searching for Wine Applications in the Applications Dash after clicking the Applications icon in the Launcher.
 Your C:\ Drive will appear in your Places menu for easy access, and you will be able to uninstall Wine from the Ubuntu Software Center.